Course Start Date

-This is a full time on campus course.
-You must attend approximately 15 hours of class.
+This is a part time, combination course.
+You must attend approximately 6 hours of class.
 You may also be required to complete approximately 15 hours of additional study.
 This additional study could include private study, work placements and research.

 We offer student services and study support to ensure you can achieve your goals.
 Learn about TAFE NSW Student Services